Jhiqo/DT_continous_lab_process/README.md

 ## 🛠️ Repository Contents

+* **`DT_online.slx`**
+    * The online Simulink model implementing the dynamics of the tank cascade process.

 * **`DT.slx`**
-    * The main Simulink model implementing the dynamics of the tank cascade process.
-This is the core Digital Twin model.
+    * The offline Simulink model implementing the dynamics of the tank cascade process.

 * **`DT_app.mlapp`**
     * A MATLAB App Designer application that serves as the HMI (Human-Machine Interface) for visualization and control.
 It allows for real-time interaction with the Digital Twin.